 Georgia Public Broadcasting maintains three individual governmental funds.
 The General Fund is a major fund and is used to account for all activities of the Commission not otherwise accounted for by specific funds.
-The Special Revenue Fund is a major fund and used to account for all financial transactions related to the component unit, The Foundation for Public Broadcasting in Georgia, Inc. The Capital Project Fund is a major fund and accounts for all financial transactions related to the Commission's capital facilities projects funded by the Georgia State Financing and Investment Commission (GSFIC) bonds.
+The Special Revenue Fund is used to account for all financial transactions related to the component unit, The Foundation for Public Broadcasting in Georgia, Inc. The Capital Project Fund accounts for all financial transactions related to the Commission's capital facilities projects funded by the Georgia State Financing and Investment Commission (GSFIC) bonds.